 Hacking scams- A hacking scam is typically sent to the victim via email stating that the victim needs to update their banking information or other account information.
 They then ask the victim to "sign in" to their accounts to update them.
 Once the victim signs in on the web page the hacker receives the victim's account information instead.
 This includes Paypal, Ebay, Credit Cards, banks, etc. ****REMEMBER!**** NO LEGITIMATE COMPANY WILL ASK YOU FOR PERSONAL AND/OR ACCOUNT INFORMATION IN THIS MANNER!

 If you feel that you have been a victim of this type of crime, please contact your local police department.
+Download our pamphlet about what to do if you've been scammed here.
+The pamphlet is also available in Spanish here.

 Occurrences of identity theft are becoming more prevalent and can have devastating and far reaching consequences.
 Victims of identity theft can sustain tax liability and damaged credit.
 Even arrest warrants or criminal histories can be generated by an offender using another person's identity.
 Complications resulting from identity theft can be ongoing and extremely difficult to remedy.